NielsKlo/Zoo/README.md

 The core idea of this project was for a player to be able to feed and build up a collection of zoo animals.
 Players can feed animals and will get new animals faster if they keep their animals properly fed.
-There are three difficulty options.
+There are three difficulty options to choose from.
 The game can be saved and continued from that save.

 #Software needed: